ryan-a-baker/ryanbakerio/_posts/2019-10-01-scaling-rabbitmq-on-k8s.md

   port: 9090
 ```

-Let's take a look at the RabbitMQ management page by using port-fowarding to access the RabbitMQ management
+Let's take a look at the RabbitMQ management page by using port-fowarding to access the RabbitMQ management and metrics exporter page:

 ```
-kubectl port-forward -n rabbitmq-scaling-demo svc/rabbitmq-server-scaling-demo 15672:15672
+kubectl port-forward -n rabbitmq-scaling-demo svc/rabbitmq-server-scaling-demo 15672:15672 9090:9090
 ```

 With a browser, you can now access the management page at http://127.0.0.1:5672.
 The username is `admin-demo` and the password is `dynamicscale123!`